rust-lang/book/src/ch16-03-shared-state.md

    |
 9  |         let handle = thread::spawn(move || {
    |                                    ^^^^^^^ value moved into closure here,
 in previous iteration of loop
 10 |             let mut num = counter.lock().unwrap();
    |                           ------- use occurs due to use in closure
    |
    = note: move occurs because `counter` has type `std::sync::Mutex<i32>`, which does not implement the `Copy` trait

-error: aborting due to previous error
 ```

 The error message states that the `counter` value was moved in the previous